hashchange/backbone.inline.template/README.md

 It may be quite obvious, but maybe warrants at least a mention: The `el` is already in place when you render, so don't throw it away needlessly.
 Nothing breaks if you do ([well, mostly][set-element-cons]), but you take a performance hit and have to face all sorts of event binding woes for no reason.

-What does keeping the `el` imply?
-You defined the `el` inside the template.
-So if you compile that template as it is, the `el` element shows up in the result.
-Remove that element before you inject template content into the existing `el` of the view.
+So you want to keep the `el`.
+What does that imply?
+You have defined the `el` inside the template.
+If you compile the template in its original form, the `el` element shows up in the result.
+You have to remove the `el` element from the template and only inject the remainder into the existing `el` of the view.

-You could also, of course, have the template updated and its `el` removed by Backbone.Inline.Template.
+There is no need to transform the template yourself, though.
+Backbone.Inline.Template can remove the `el` for you and redefine the template with what is left.
 Use the [`updateTemplateSource` option][framework-integration] for that – you may have to turn it on anyway if [your framework expects it][framework-integration].

-Or better still, don't do any of this, don't (re-)compile the template yourself.
+Or better still, don't even do that, don't (re-)compile the template yourself.
 There is a much easier and more efficient option: Pull the compiled template from the [built-in cache][cache] instead.
-There, the duplicate `el` tag is already removed for you.
+There, the duplicate `el` tag [is already removed][cache] for you.

-### Boolean `el` attributes are supported
+### Boolean `el` attributes

 [Boolean attributes][spec-boolean-attributes] of an `el`, like [`hidden`][mdn-hidden], are fully supported.
 That includes the short notation with just the attribute name, without a value assignment (`<p hidden>`).

 ### How to use template literals, instead of a selector

-Instead of picking a template element in the DOM with a selector, you can also pass in a complete template as a string.
+For your templates, you don't always have to use a template element in the DOM, chosen with a selector.
+Instead, you can pass in a complete template as a string.
 But how do you mark it for processing by Backbone.Inline.Template?
 Obviously, you can't [set a data attribute][selecting-templates] on a string.

 You have two options.
 For one, you can simply make sure that _all_ templates are processed by Backbone.Inline.Template.
+That includes template strings.
 A [custom `hasInlineEl` function][custom-marker-function] does the trick.

 Alternatively, you can add a special HTML comment to your template string which selects it for processing: